Village Style House - Interior Design Basics

 • Village Style House Interior Design - Discover Curated Ideas | Paintit.ai - 13

-Hang woven baskets, wooden utensils, or copper pots on the wall.
-Keep a stack of folded linens on a visible shelf or hooks for hanging everyday coats and hats.
-Turning everyday items into decorative moments adds practicality and charm at once.
+Hang woven baskets, wooden utensils, or copper pots.
+Keep a stack of folded linens on an open shelf or identify some hooks for everyday coats and hats.
+It can also be a way to display and store everyday items in an aesthetically pleasing manner.

 • Village Style House Interior Design - Discover Curated Ideas | Paintit.ai - 14